 The degree or scope of protection provided by an insurance contract and/or protection plan.

 A term assurance policy where the cover amount, the policy term and the premiums don't change.
 They are all determined at the start, so the cover remains the same throughout the policy's term.
 The cover amount is paid out if you die during the term.
 If it hasn't been paid by the end of the term, the policy ends and nothing is paid out.
 There is no cash in value at any time.

 These are debts or future obligations of monetary value.
 There are many different types of liability.
 Company liabilities are recorded in their financial statements.

 London Interbank Offered Rate'.
 The Interbank interest rate agreed between banks for their own loans and deposits.

-This is the total level of death benefit protection you already have in place, such as the sum insured of any life policies you hold, any policies linked to your mortgage, and benefits your employer might pay.
+This is the total level of death benefit protection you already have in place, such as the cover amount of any life policies you hold, any policies linked to your mortgage and any benefits your employer might pay.

 Life Insured (Life assured)